yym68686/ChatGPT-Telegram-Bot/README.md

 - Switching models, do I need to re-enter the prompt?

 Yes, because switching models will reset the history, so you need to re-enter the prompt.

+- What is the appropriate value for PASS_HISTORY?

+The number of PASS_HISTORY is strictly equal to the number of messages in the conversation history.
+The recommended value is 2, because the system prompt occupies one message count.
+If set to 0, PASS_HISTORY will automatically reset to 2 to ensure the conversation proceeds normally.
+When PASS_HISTORY is less than or equal to 2, the bot's behavior can be regarded as only remembering the current conversation, i.e., one question and one answer, and it will not remember the content of the previous Q&A next time.
+There is no limit to the maximum value of PASS_HISTORY, but please note that the more messages in the conversation history, the higher the cost of each conversation will be.
+When PASS_HISTORY is not set, the default value is 9999, indicating that the number of messages in the conversation history is 9999.

 - Can Bot tokens have multiple tokens?